 PrEP

-If you don't have HIV, you can that contain medications. prevent HIV by using PrEP methods prevent infection by taking HIV medication called PEP within 72 hours of exposure.
+that contain medications.
+If you don't have HIV, you can prevent HIV by using PrEP methods prevent infection by taking HIV medication If you've been exposed to HIV, you can called PEP within 72 hours of exposure.